1099 Frequently Asked Questions

 5. What if my address is incorrect?

 If your address is incorrect, the US Postal Service will not forward your 1099.
-It will be returned to this office.
-Please contact a Customer Care Representative at 404.350.6300 or 800.805.4609 to update your address and resend your 1099.
-Normal business hours are Monday to Friday, 8:00 am to 4:30 pm Eastern Time.
+Please log in to your online account to update your address and view your 1099-R.

 6. 1099s for deceased cases are mailed to whom?

-These will be mailed either to the primary beneficiary or Estate.
+These will be mailed to the address on file.